2017 Comanche CAD Annual Report

 The Ag Advisory Board is appointed by the Board of Directors at the recommendation of the chief appraiser to aide them in determining typical practices, standards, lease rates and expenses for agricultural activities in the district.
 They serve at the will of the Board of Directors.

-The Comanche Central Appraisal District is responsible for appraising 18,062 properties located within the 951 square miles of Comanche County.
+The Comanche Central Appraisal District is responsible for appraising 17,948 properties located within the 944 square miles or approximately 604,160 acres of Comanche County.
 The following are the taxing jurisdictions with in the district:

 - City of Comanche